Open topic with navigation

 The token returned by win_lm_login should be saved by your application and used in the call to win_lm_logout.
 License Manager will only recognize log-outs with a matching token.
 You need to retain the token only while the license is logged in because a token has meaning only for the log-in for which it was obtained.

 When using the seat argument, the value you should pass depends on the type of application:

 Do not attempt to call the win_lm_login function from the load event of a DLL because a thread cannot be created within a load event.

 The win_lm_login function returns a status value.
-The most common ones are listed below; see the Licensing Toolkit Error Codes table for additional codes that could be returned.
+The most common values are listed below; see Licensing Toolkit error messages for additional values that can be returned.

 These values are for checking success or providing application-related license error messages; they have no effect on your application.
 You must write code to handle the returned status.
 For example, if win_lm_login returns 2 (concurrent user maximum reached), you may want to deny the user access to your application and present an error message stating the problem.